Frazer/react-meteor-modal/README.md

 These files are intended if you are running meteor 1.4.x.x and your project is using REACT, as setup in https://www.meteor.com/tutorials/react/creating-an-app

+To try the demo, run this in your demo folder:

+```
+meteor npm install --save react react-addons-pure-render-mixin react-dom classnames react-addons-css-transition-group
+```

-You can run meteor in the demo folder to see how it works, to try configuring the modals, and to see the ModalPage implementing the Modals.
+You can run 'meteor' in the demo folder to see how it works, to try configuring the modals, and to see the ModalPage implementing the Modals.

 All you need to add modals to your project are the 2 files in this core directory.
 Modal.jsx,  and main.css

-and run these in your project folder:

-```
-meteor add react-meteor-data
-meteor npm install react-addons-pure-render-mixin
-meteor npm install react-addons-css-transition-group
-meteor npm install --save classnames
-```

 You may also want to use ConfirmModal.jsx, or  AlertModal.jsx.